weberdc/make-json-javabean/README.md

 a valid Java type), and, optionally, a field name to be used in place of the JSON property name, in case it clashes with a known Java keyword (e.g., Twitter user objects have a field `protected`, which clashes with the corresponding Java keyword).
+These values are to be separated by whitespace (and therefore the values themselves can't contain whitespace).
 Output is written to `stdout`, so redirect it to a file as desired.

 It is likely that some further editing may be required, but it'll save you a lot of typing.